-The Amendment states clearly that a well-regulated Militia, being necessary to the security of a Free State, the right of the people to keep and bear Arms, shall not be infringed.
-(US Const.—Amend II)
+The amendment states clearly that a well-regulated Militia, being necessary to the security of a Free State, the right of the people to keep and bear Arms, shall not be infringed.
+(U.S. Const.—Amend II)

 We also need to pay particular attention to the phrase “well-regulated.”
 In today’s terms, regulated means to control or direct according to rule.
 However, this is not what this meant in the 1700s.
-Instead, “well-regulated” referred to the property of something being in proper working order.
+Instead, “well-regulated” refers to the property of something being in proper working order.
 Something that was well-regulated was calibrated correctly and functioning as expected.

 Additionally, and again by definition, a militia is not government-sponsored.
 This means that arms, uniforms, training, equipment, etc., are not provided by either the state or the federal government.
 Instead, they are provided solely by the citizen seeking participation in the militia.

 The “militia” was not given the right to bear arms.
-Instead, it is “the right of the people to keep and carry arms” as clearly stated in the Amendment.
+Instead, it is “the right of the people to keep and carry arms,” as clearly stated in the amendment.

 The Second Amendment is not entirely about firearms, though.
 This is the part that most people get confused about.
 The Second Amendment enumerates the right of the people to form a citizen army to protect the Free State.

-The Amendment does not say a single thing about the caliber of people that can form such citizen armies or for what reasons.
-Instead, it states clearly that the citizen army is necessary to the security of a free state and reiterates the idea that the right of the people to keep and carry arms shall not be violated because the citizenry cannot form a citizen army without such arms.
+The amendment does not say a single thing about the caliber of people that can form such citizen armies or for what reasons.
+Instead, it states clearly that the citizen army is necessary for the security of a free state and reiterates the idea that the right of the people to keep and carry arms shall not be violated because the citizenry cannot form a citizen army without such arms.

 It would be pointless to form a citizen army if the people could not arm themselves as members of a legitimate citizen army.
-This is basic logic, and it is amazing that people can interpret this any other way than what has been demonstrated here.
+This is basic logic, and it is amazing that people can interpret this in any other way than what has been demonstrated here.
 Simply stated, any attempt to take away, limit, or otherwise impede one’s right to keep and carry arms is in direct contradiction and violation of the 2nd amendment and several other provisions of the Constitution.

 Our Founding Fathers wanted this and said it was vital to the survival of freedoms and the security of our states.
 Only an idiot lacking both a vocabulary and a dictionary can debate this to the contrary.
-Granted, there are some who pull at strings of the heart stating that certain criminals should not be able to own or carry firearms, but even this retort is simple: did they not have criminals during the time of the writing of the Constitution?
+Granted, some pull at strings of the heart stating that certain criminals should not be able to own or carry firearms, but even this retort is simple: did they not have criminals during the time of the writing of the Constitution?
 Do you think the founders somehow forgot to mention their intentions on the Second while addressing criminals in other areas of the Constitution?
-Furthermore, if the people we release from incarceration are so dangerous, then instead of stripping them of Creator-given Rights, perhaps releasing them in the first place might be revisited considering there has never been a full-proof law.
+Furthermore, if the people we release from incarceration are so dangerous, then instead of stripping them of Creator-given Rights, perhaps releasing them in the first place might be revisited, considering there has never been a full-proof law.

 Because a practiced citizen army is necessary to the security of your Republic, your right to keep and carry firearms shall not be violated.

 I could inundate you with well over a hundred quotes and case precedents about the legitimacy of the points presented in this article.
 It is, however, entirely unnecessary.
 Our founders were brilliant men.
 Most of them were much more educated than the average citizen today.
 They did not make mistakes in their verbiage.
 They scrutinized and thought hard about what they were doing.
-Their verbiage was double-checked and pondered by everyone involved.
+Their phrasing was double-checked and pondered by everyone involved.
 Several of the people who reviewed these documents were lawyers.